DDVTECH/MistPlayerWPPlugin/readme.txt

 License: Unlicense
 License URI: https://unlicense.org/

-MistPlayer is a MistServer Meta-Player which allows you to embed the fantastic, scalable and reliable MistServer Meta-Player (that connects to your MistServer instance) into your WordPress website.
+MistPlayer is a MistServer Meta-Player which allows you to embed the highly-efficient, scalable and reliable MistServer Meta-Player (that connects to your MistServer instance) into your WordPress website.
 MistServer is a full-featured, next-generation streaming media toolkit for OTT (internet streaming), designed to be ideal for developers and system integrators.

 == Description ==
 ???????